-Instruments √or x Comments Interest payable on bank account surplus balances ✓ Interest can be earned on resident and non-resident accounts.
+Instruments √ or × Comments Interest payable on bank account surplus balances ✓ Interest can be earned on resident and non-resident accounts.
 Accounts are available in domestic (CRC) and major foreign currencies, including EUR and USD.
-Demand deposits ✓ Interest-bearing demand deposit accouts are available to residents and non-residents.
-Time deposits V Term deposits are available in maturities ranging from one month to one year, with three, six and 12-month terms most common.
+Demand deposits ✓ Interest-bearing demand deposits accouts are available to residents and non- residents.
+Time deposits ✓ Term deposits are available in maturities ranging from one month to one year, with three, six and 12-month terms most common.
 Term deposits can be held in CRC and foreign currency.
 Interest rates vary according to the amount invested.
 Minimum investment amounts are determined by individual banks.
 Certificates of deposit ✓ Offered by commercial banks, certificates of deposit are available in CRC, EUR and USD, with maturities ranging from one month to five years.
 Minimum investment amounts are determined by individual banks.
 Treasury (government) bills ✓ Several types of Treasury bills are issued by different government entities.
 Monetary-stabilisation bonds (BEMs) are central bank bills issued via auction, with maturities ranging from one to 12 months.
 They are used widely as short-term investment instruments.
-Commercial paper √ Commercial paper is commonly issued by local companies and can be purchased through the stock market or directly from the issuing firm.
-Maturities are less than 360 days.
-Money market funds ✓ A number of banks offer access to money market funds as part of their suite of short-term investment products.
-Repurchase agreements ✓ Repurchase agreements are popular short-term investment instruments for companies in Costa Rica.
-Banker's acceptances ✓ Banker's acceptances are used by companies as short-term investment instruments and are widely available from commercial banks.
-Banker's acceptances are traded on the stock exchange.
-Withholding tax on interest payments to companies Source: Deloitte Touche Tohmatsu, 2017.
-To resident companies: 5.5%.
-To non-resident companies (subject to tax treaties): 0%-15%.
-Only paid by financial intermediaries or entities registered on a stock exchange.
-There is no withholding tax on interest payments to bilateral or multilateral organisations

-COSTA RICA - continued
+Costa Rica - continued